riboflavin/test-framer-sync/compare/tldv-vs-readai.md

 tldv is better suited for teams deeply integrated with CRM systems who primarily conduct virtual meetings and value simplicity.
 Its desktop-first approach and straightforward interface make it accessible for organizations with minimal technical requirements, though they'll need to look elsewhere for in-person meeting support or mobile functionality.

 Read.ai appeals more to management teams concerned with meeting effectiveness metrics and teams working across languages or regions.
 Its analysis capabilities provide insight into team dynamics and meeting quality, making it valuable for organizations focused on improving communication patterns, though the limited free tier and higher learning curve may deter smaller teams or individual users.

+## tldv vs Read.ai: What do users say?

+User reviews of tldv highlight its accurate transcriptions, intuitive UI, and generous free plan, though some note limited platform support and privacy concerns.
+The service offers AI meeting recording, transcription, summarization, and integrates with numerous platforms including HubSpot and Salesforce.
+Pricing ranges from a free plan to Business ($59/month), with a desktop app available for Windows and macOS.
+Read.ai is positioned as an AI meeting "copilot" that goes beyond transcription to analyze engagement and sentiment during meetings.
+Users appreciate its rich feature set including meeting quality insights and integration capabilities, though some find the free tier too limited (only 5 meetings per month) and the UI potentially cluttered.
+Read.ai offers in-person meeting support via iOS app, supports 20+ languages, and provides robust integrations with tools like HubSpot and Notion.
+For more details, explore [tldv reviews on G2](https://www.g2.com/products/tl-dv/reviews) with 384 user ratings averaging 4.7/5, [The Business Dive's detailed tldv review](https://thebusinessdive.com/tldv-review) based on 18+ months of usage, [Read.ai reviews on Trustpilot](https://www.trustpilot.com/review/read.ai) where users discuss its meeting summarization capabilities, or check [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/office/WA200003896?tab=Reviews) where Read.ai has 65 ratings averaging 3.8/5.

+## FAQs
+• Would tldv work for in-person meetings?
+What about Read.ai?
+No, tldv is not good for in-person meetings.
+Read.ai does work for in-person meetings via its iOS app that can capture in-person/offline meetings with one tap.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Read.ai specifically mentions "No meeting bots" - it records virtual meetings via cloud or extension, and offline audio via mobile app.
+For tldv, the context doesn't explicitly mention meeting bots, but it notes AI agents for recording, note-taking, and CRM logging.

+• What do users say about the quality of transcriptions?
+Users mention that tldv has "accurate transcriptions" as one of its pros.
+For Read.ai, the context doesn't specifically mention user feedback about transcription quality.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.